Wattle Day: Tasmanian origin, 1838

 The theme of wattle in literature, poetry and song took off from the 1860s to the early 1900s.
-When Adam Lindsay Gordon died in 1870 he was buried 'here the wattle blossoms wave' - a quotation from his poem 'The sick Stockrider'.
+When Adam Lindsay Gordon died in 1870 he was buried "where the wattle blossoms wave" - a quotation from his poem "The sick Stockrider".
 There were wattle waltzes and you could drink Foster's Wattle beer.

 A "Wattle Blossom League" was inaugurated by W. J. Sowden and the South Australian chapter of the Australian Natives' Association in 1890 as a women's branch of the Association.
-The aim of the 'Wattle Blossom League' was to 'encourage Australian literature and music'.
-Members should 'at all suitable public assemblies wear a spray of wattle blossom either real or artificial, as a distinctive badge'.
-Another aim of the league was 'to promote a national patriotic sentiment among the women of Australia'.
+The aim of the Wattle Blossom League was to "encourage Australian literature and music".
+Members should "at all suitable public assemblies wear a spray of wattle blossom either real or artificial, as a distinctive badge".
+Another aim of the league was "to promote a national patriotic sentiment among the women of Australia".
 The last monthly meeting of the Wattle Blossom League was held at Beach's Rooms on 1 June 1893.

 The Wattle Club, 1899

-The push for the recognition of the nation-wide use of wattle as a symbol of the first day of spring was given momentum by the formation in 1899 of the "Wattle Club" in Victoria.
+The push for the recognition of the nationwide use of wattle as a symbol of the first day of spring was given momentum by the formation in 1899 of the "Wattle Club" in Victoria.
 It was initiated by Archibald James Campbell, a leading ornithologist and field naturalist with a particular passion for Australian wattles, of which there are more than 1,000 species.
 For several years the club organised bush outings on the first day in September specifically for the appreciation of wattles in their natural setting.
 Campbell was an active member of the Field Naturalists Club of Victoria.
 Their 1904 outing went to the You Yangs and in 1906 they went to the Werribee Gorge.

 Wattle Day League, 1909

 The first suggestion of a dedicated Wattle Day was made by Campbell during a speech in September 1908.

 The Wattle Day League was formed on 13 September 1909 at the Elizabeth Street, Sydney headquarters of the Royal Society, with J. H. Maiden, director of the Sydney Botanic Gardens as president.

-Its purpose was to present to the various State governments a unified proposal for a national day on which to celebrate the wattle blossom.
+Its purpose was to present to the various state governments a unified proposal for a national day on which to celebrate the wattle blossom.

 In 1910 the League settled on "Wattle Day" as 1 September, and approached Sowden to form a branch of the League in South Australia.

 Campbell and A. K. Warner founded a branch in Melbourne.

 It was taken up, and there were celebrations in 1910 in three state capital cities: Sydney, Melbourne and Adelaide, although the Melbourne event was a muted affair due to heavy rain.